Eugene Roche: Personal life

-Roche was born and raised in Boston, Massachusetts, the son of Mary M. (née Finnegan) and Robert F. Roche, who was at the time serving in the U.S. Navy.
+Eugene Harrison Roche was born on September 22, 1928 and raised in Boston, Massachusetts, the son of Mary M. (née Finnegan) and Robert F. Roche, who was at the time serving in the U.S. Navy.
 He served in the U.S. Army after graduating from high school.

 He married Marjory Perkins in 1953.
 The couple had nine children, including actor Eamonn Roche and Emmy Award-winning writer/producer Sean Roche.
 They divorced in 1981.
 Eugene Roche remarried in 1982 and remained married to his second wife, Anntoni C. Roche (née Bratman), until his death in 2004.

 Career

 After playing theater on various stages since 1953, Roche made his Broadway debut in 1961 as a bit player in the play Blood, Sweat and Stanley Poole with Darren McGavin and went on to appear in Mother Courage with Anne Bancroft in 1963, and in The White House with Helen Hayes in 1964.
 Television comedy became his forte with recurring roles on Soap, as Christine Sullivan's father on Night Court, Webster, and Larry Appleton's abusive boss on Perfect Strangers.
 Roche appeared as Pinky Peterson, one of Archie Bunker's buddies, on several episodes of All in the Family, in mostly comedic episodes.
 After a memorable performance as a prisoner of war who meets a shocking and sudden end in the film Slaughterhouse Five (1972), he had supporting parts in such feature films as The Late Show (1977), Foul Play (1978), and Corvette Summer (1978).

 Roche played dramatic supporting roles as well, often playing deceptively ordinary men who are shown to be capable of ruthlessness, menacing violence or disturbing perversity.
 In Murder, She Wrote, he played a bad cop who attempts to kill Jessica Fletcher, and as a criminal mastermind posing as a Catholic bishop in the film Foul Play.
 He appeared in two episodes of Kojak.
 In 1977, he appeared in "Never Con a Killer" (the pilot episode for The Feather and Father Gang).
 He played alien Jor Brel in an episode of Star Trek: Voyager titled "Remember".

-He made two appearances on Airwolf (once as United States Senator William Dietz in the pilot episode "Shadow of the Hawke", and again as Eddie in the episode "Firestorm" in season 2).
+He made two appearances on Airwolf (once as Senator William Dietz in the pilot episode "Shadow of the Hawke", and again as Eddie in the episode "Firestorm" in season 2).
 Roche appeared in five episodes of Magnum, P.I. as Luther Gillis, an old style private eye.
 He is remembered for his recurring role as the Ajax Dishwasher in a series of television commercials and print advertisements.

+He also made a guest appearance in the Honey, I Shrunk the Kids: The TV Show as Grandpa Murdock in the first episode, in which he swallowed everyone by accident.